PMontoliuRico/argocd/README.md

 - Facilitating leader elections for Kafka partitions to ensure availability and fault tolerance.
 - Notifying Kafka of configuration changes, such as new topics or brokers.

-Although newer Kafka versions are reducing reliance on Zookeeper, it remains integral to this tutorial for understanding the traditional Kafka ecosystem.

 ### Kubernetes

 If you know what a container is—like a lightweight package with everything an app needs to run—you’ve probably heard of Docker, the tool for creating and managing these containers.